Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Recent Performances

-- Against the Patriots last week, Shenault was targeted three times and totaled 13 yards on two receptions.

-- Shenault has grabbed six passes (on 10 targets) for 52 yards (17.3 per game) over his last three outings.
+- Over his last three games, Shenault has six receptions (10 targets) for 52 yards, averaging 17.3 yards per game.

 Shenault's Jacksonville Teammates